Pandora charm bracelets are everywhere.

 She eagerly awaited a week for the package to arrive.
-When it did, she was even more excited (like a Kid at Christmas time).
-Her Pandora Beads looked awesome!
-Bright, Colorful, she loved them.
-Take a look at the winnings below…(and YES, these really are what she Bought! – I snagged them from her so I could Photograph them!)
+When it did, she was even more excited (like a kid at Christmas time).
+Her Pandora beads looked awesome, bright, colorful, she just loved them.
+Take a look at her winnings below…(and yes, these really are what she bought! – I snagged them from her so I could photograph them).

 “What?”
 Sally responded.
 “There’s no way…“

-On further inspection of the description, way down towards the bottom she finally saw “New Beads are ‘Pandora Style’ and will fit on any Pandora Bracelet!”
+On further inspection of the description, way down towards the bottom she finally saw “bew beads are ‘Pandora style’ and will fit on any Pandora bracelet.”
 WRONG!
-Not cool!
-The Title was very misleading, devious and false.
-And unless you read every word of the long description you would have certainly missed that little disclaimer as well!
+Not cool.
+The title was very misleading, devious and false.
+And unless you read every word of the long description you would have certainly missed that little disclaimer as well.

 So, how is one supposed to know?
 How do you know if it’s official Pandora merchandise or not?
 Easy…